 And as challengers and innovators enter the market with more accessible propositions, the big brands have lost the monopoly on trust.
-On the contrary, the bigger brands are actually being challenged to rebuild it.
+On the contrary, the bigger brands are now being challenged to rebuild it.
 And this is where sustainable and ethical considerations pose a great opportunity for financial services companies–and the industry as a whole–to win back respect and trust.

 Companies will have to start by proving a wider culture of doing the right thing.
 Any firm that steps back and takes the initiative stands to win over customers and rebuild credence.
 But it does mean making a genuine investment in sustainability.
 I highlight the word genuine because consumers have become much wiser.
 Take the dark art of greenwashing – this increasingly transparent practice of making unsubstantiated claims about a company’s environmental conscience now has the potential to damage a firm’s reputation as much as any regulatory breach.
 Oil company adverts that extol openness to greener energy as an example, highlight the misdemeanour more than the supposed intention.

 Companies have to move faster than regulation